ibm-cloud-docs/containers/cs_tutorials_policies.md

   ```
   {: pre}

-3. Generate log entries by sending requests to the load balancer IP.
+3. Generate log entries by sending requests from your system IP to the load balancer IP.
 These request packets are logged before they are denied.
   ```
   curl --connect-timeout 10 <loadbalancer_IP>:80
   ```